HarshdipD/Tic-Tac-Toe/README.md

 I am interested in making a real complete project as I learn the programming languages.

 ## C
-Completed.
-I was having trouble with the menu option before but got help from a friend.
+Completed - February 2018.

 ## Python 3
-Completed.
+Completed - April 2018.
 This was my first python project.
 Planning to work more on this language someday!

 ## Java
-In progress!
-I am taking an object oriented approach here, and I plan to learn AI and implement it in this game!
+Completed - October - 2018.
+ - Planning to implement AI soon.

 ## React
-Following the tutorial provided by React docs!
+To start; I will be following the tutorial by React docs to make the game

 ## Javascript
-Just started doing it, my first ever Javascript project.
-I'm trying not to use any tutorials and do all the coding myself.
+Plannig to end by April 2019

 =================================================================================